blockchain/My-Wallet-V3-Frontend/README.md

 ## Deploy

-Curently the app is configured to be deployed on Heroku:
+Curently the app is configured to be deployed on Heroku and on a Blockchain staging server:

 * Real money: http://dev.blockchain.info/ (VPN or IP whitelist)
 * Mock: http://pure-wildwood-5818.herokuapp.com/